 The surgical process for placing dental implants involves securing implant posts into the jawbone.
-By anchoring these posts into place, the dental implants will be able fuse with the natural structures of the mouth as part of the healing process (aka osseointegration).
+Once in place, these implants will fuse with the bone over a 4-5 month process as part of the healing process (aka osseointegration).
 This will allow the implants to support various kinds of dental appliances, such as dental crowns, dental bridges, and dentures.

-At Texas Dental Center, we offer ample information to patients in and around Fort Worth who want to enhance the appearance of their smile.
+At Texas Dental Center, we offer ample information to patients in Richardson, TX and Fort Worth, TX who want to enhance the appearance of their smile.
 Right now, we want to focus on the healing process that occurs after undergoing oral surgery to place dental implants.
 This will give you a good idea of what to expect.

 After undergoing oral surgery of any kind, there are some common side effects you can expect: